 The Irish Wolfhound-Poodle mix is usually created with the Standard Poodle.
 That’s because the Irish Wolfhound is one of the largest breeds out there.
 Some of those dogs can weigh up to a whopping 180 pounds as adults!

 Although Poodles come in three size categories (Standard, Miniature, and Toy), it’s extremely rare to come across a smaller Mini Irish Wolfadoodle.
 Keeping in mind that even the largest Standard Poodle with a weight of around 38 to 70 pounds is considerably smaller than the Irish Wolfhound, for the sake of consistency Irish Wolfadoodles are generally bred with larger Standard Poodles.
-But once this hybrid cross becomes more well-known, we might be able to see more Mini Irish Wolfadoodles emerging as well!
+Once this hybrid cross becomes more well-known, we might be able to see more Mini Irish Wolfadoodles emerging as well!
+But for now, Irish Wolfadoodles are certainly one of the largest Poodle mixes out there.

 Variations & Generations